SealedJoy/axosay/README.md

 # axosay
  inspired by a fondness of cowsay, an animated axolotl / salamander speaks to you through the terminal!

+ - multi-threaded ascii animation play back in the terminal from python

+ - support for adding other ascii art animation frames

 Requirements: